 Truth be told, the bread and butter of tourism in Nuits-St-Georges comes in the form of the plethora of wine tasting experiences to be had in and around the town.
 Whether it’s heading to a local vineyard, visiting a bar in the town centre, or making the half-hour walk to Vosne-Romanée, this area is absolutely full of L’œnotourisme (wine tourism) opportunities!

 The town’s museum is free to visit thanks to the town’s philosophy that history and museums should be accessible to all.
-Filled with Roman artefacts, medieval objects, and telling the history of the town’s past, you can easily while away several hours wandering around this cultural space.
+Filled with Roman artefacts, medieval objects, and telling the history of the town’s past, as well as that of the wider Burgundy region, you can easily while away several hours wandering around this cultural space.
 Housed within a former wine cellar, next door you’ll find the town’s library.

 Close to the tourist office and in a corner of the main town square, the rather impressive belfry in the heart of the village and was built in 1610.
 Comprised of two storeys and complete with a cellar, the belfry has been listed as a historic monument since1947.
 Now surrounded by a predominantly pedestrianised area, the bell tower has since become a symbol of the town.